Shawns2759/Shawns2759/README.md

 SQL <br>
 noSQL <br>
 GraphQL <br>
-##Programming languages I would like to learn! <br>
+## Programming languages I would like to learn! <br>
 I mean, I'm open to anything but I have my eyes on these: <br>
 C# <br>
 Java <br>
 Go <br>
 Brainfuck <br>
-##I hope to hear back from you! <br>
+## I hope to hear back from you! <br>
 I really look forward to learn and get to understand more about how the IT world works.
-If you liked what you see/read, please contact me at alex.dev.prog@gmail.com
+If you liked what you see/read, please contact me at [shawns2759@gmail.com](shawns2759@gmail.com)